Blog

 The Wisteria Society of Lady Scoundrels Book Review

-If Sir Terry Pratchett and Jane Austen had a baby, India Holton is it.
 If that isn’t enough to make you want to go pick up this book allow me to gush about this wonderfully fresh and side-splittingly hilarious work of art. #bookreview #bookblog #bookstagram

 Keep reading